-5.7 FrDF Processing Enclave
+5.4 FrDF Processing Zone

-40% of Data Release Production (DRP) will be done at IN2P3.
+40% of Data Release Production () will be done at IN2P3.
 A full back up of the raw data will also be held there.
 The IN2P3 computing infrastructure is described in https://doc.lsst.eu/.
+The Centre national de la recherche scientifique (CNRS) staff at IN2P3 are fully responsible fir the FrDF.